Avanade/Beef/docs/Upgrade-dotnet-core-v3-1.md

 #### 5.2.
 Startup.cs

 Within the `ConfigureServices` method we need to switch from the new out-of-the-box JSON serializer to the `Newtonsoft.Json` version as _Beef_ currently has a hard dependency on this serializer.
+Nuget package `Swashbuckle.AspNetCore.Newtonsoft` is required to enable Swagger+Nuget support.

 Remove the following: